 Searching for the best candidate for your team is challenging.
-By hosting work trials, you, as a founder, can gain confidence about performance and team fit.
+By hosting work trials, you, can gain confidence about performance and team fit.
 These are hard to get signal on in interviews alone, therefore it creates risk by not hosting work trials.
 At Candor, we’ve been experimenting with work trials for over a year and have found them invaluable to de-risk the hiring process.

 An interview, even a series of them, fails to provide you with a complete understanding of how this candidate would fit in with your team.
 Whether you are virtually hosting an interview or having it in person, you will not be able to completely envision what the candidate works like and if they will be a good fit for your team.
 It is important to acknowledge that interviews are quite simple to prepare for, candidates may have come prepared with their ‘perfect’ answers in advance to nail the interview.
 But how do you know they’ll perform at the level you need or fit your team’s culture?
 You really have no clear idea if a candidate is a good fit until after they are immersed into the work culture.